hexaeight/Documentation/docs.md

 > Security Note: A user who tries to login with a wrong password into HexaEight Serverless residing in your domain,
 > will not even be able to generate an encrypted token, since our Platform will detect this and block the user, hence you will
-> never be able to see any Log of unauthorizied user attempts since our platform handles it and doesent even let that request reach your Domain.
+> never be able to see any Log of unauthorizied user attempts without email addresses since our platform handles it and
+> doesent even let that request reach your Domain.

 * * *